cimryan/teslausb/doc/OneStepSetup.md

-# Flashable image to get started more quickly
+# One-step setup

-# This is a WORK IN PROGRESS, SHOULD CURRENTLY BE WORKING.
+This is a streamlined process for setting up the Pi.
+You'll flash a preconfigured version of Raspbian Stretch Lite and then fill out a config file.

 ## Notes